Australian rules football in Tasmania

-The Tasmanian team competed in senior interstate and State of Origin football; it won matches against all other Australian states (including Victoria, firstly in their 1960 match and most recently in their second last encounter in 1990) as well as several second division titles (including 1908 and 1947).
-The side played its last senior representative match in 1993.
-Tasmania continues to field underage sides in the national underage championships as part of a talent pathway to the AFL and remains a successful side with 8 Division two titles, the most recent in 2018.
+The Tasmanian state team competed in senior interstate and State of Origin football between 1887 and 1993, winning matches against all other Australian states (including Victoria, firstly in their 1960 match and most recently in their second last encounter in 1990) as well as several second division titles (including 1908 and 1947).
+Peter Hudson represented Tasmania more times than any other player, with 19 caps.
+Tasmania continues to field underage sides in the national underage championships and remains a successful side with 8 Division two titles, the most recent in 2018.
 Tasmania has also fielded teams in the VFL (2001–2008), the TAC Cup (1996–2002; 2019-) and defeated a NEAFL representative side in 2013 as the Tasmania Mariners/Devils.
-Despite efforts to maintain a pathway to the AFL, in the 2010s and 2020s Tasmania began to produce poorly in the AFL Draft and for the first time in history (including 2020 and 2022) missed AFL Draft selection altogether.
-Attendance at matches, per capita, up to the 2000s and 2010s were the highest in Australia.
-Tasmanian crowds at VFL matches averaged 4,000 a season until the Devils unpopular alignment with AFL club North Melbourne began in 2006.
-AFL matches involving non-Tasmanian clubs averaged over 16,000 per game until North Melbourne began playing home games in Hobart in 2011.
-Tasmanian television audiences for the AFL were also among the highest per capita, consistently drawing bigger ratings than both Queensland and New South Wales, however they too declined in the 2010s.
+Today the Tasmanian State League continues to plays inter-league representative matches and defeated Queensland in 2024.

+Australian Football League (AFL) premiership matches have been played every year except 2020 since 2001 with the first held at the North Hobart Oval in 1952.
+Tasmania is the only state without a team in the AFL or AFL Women's (AFLW).
+However, after 30 years of campaigning, the league's 18 clubs unanimously approved a 19th license to the state on 1 May 2023, and it is expected to debut in 2028 along with the construction of the new Macquarie Point Stadium to be completed by 2029.
+Until the 2010s, Tasmanian television audiences for the AFL were also among the highest per capita, consistently drawing bigger ratings than both Queensland and New South Wales.
+The decline in the code's participation and television audience increased the urgency of establishing an AFL club.

-Over 300 Tasmanians have played the game at the highest level, the AFL.
+Over 300 Tasmanians have played the game at the highest level and the state has traditionally supplied the AFL with a disproportionately high number of players.
 Tasmania has four Australian Football Hall of Fame legends: Darrell Baldock, Peter Hudson, Ian Stewart and Royce Hart.
-Matthew Richardson has the most AFL goals for a Tasmanian with 800.
-The highest profile current men's player is Jack Riewoldt who also holds the Tasmanian record for most AFL games.
-Current women's player Jess Wuetschner holds the AFLW games and goals records for a Tasmanian.
+The Tasmanian born and raised player with most AFL games is Jack Riewoldt with 346 and the most AFL goals is Matthew Richardson with 800, while Jess Wuetschner has the most AFLW games with 55 and most AFLW goals with 42.

-An $150 million government backed Tasmanian AFL bid made in 2021 for entry in 2027 (after numerous bids since 1994 had been rejected by the AFL) was scheduled to be voted on by the 18 AFL club presidents in late September 2022.
-The AFL reached an in principle agreement with the Tasmanian government in November 2022.
-However the AFL has stated that its granting of a license is conditional on approval of construction of a $750 million new roofed stadium in central Hobart, which, as of 2023, had not received any funding commitment from the federal government.